Discover how a well-designed tree structure improves user experience and SEO. Elevate your site with a clear, efficient structure!

 Designing site architecture

-Information hierarchy is another crucial component of web development.
-It makes your site coherent and logical, taking into account business objectives.
+Information prioritization is another crucial component of web development.
+It makes your site coherent and logical, taking into account your business objectives.
 A clear architecture guides not only users but also search engines through your content.

 Effective prioritization